The grading market continues to grow each year, with collectors and investors keen to find out the value of their

 You’ll need to send over the cards you want to be appraised, and wait for a period of time while they certify the authenticity and quality of your items.

-Services like Beckett, PSA, and SGC grew to be popular as cards became more and more valuable.
+Services like Beckett, PSA, and SGC grew to be popular as cards became more and more valuable (and due to this article).
 SGC has a reputation for being used on older cards but has more recently gained traction with newer ones as well.

 Buying a graded card is a great way to avoid being stung by a counterfeit card, and it’s increasingly important online where many collectibles are traded sight unseen.

-Another important reason for getting cards graded is to avoid potential counterfeits.
+Another important reason for getting cards graded is to avoid potential counterfeits (such as the Michael Jordan Fleer RC counterfeit cards).

 PSA, BGS, and SGC check everything from the size to the coloring to ensure the legitimacy of an item, so you won’t have to sweat if you’re thinking about adding an expensive card to your collection.

 Here’s an in-depth guide with everything you could possibly want to know about SGC, PSA, and BGS, including pros and cons, which should help you to decide which is better for your collection.